-When strawberry season is in full swing we usually tend to hit up the farmers markets and buy fresh strawberries them by the tray.
+When the strawberry season is in full swing we usually tend to hit up the farmer's markets and buy fresh strawberries by the tray.
 They get super cheap and save really well in the freezer, which is especially good if you are going to be using them in baked dishes or smoothies where they don't have to look perfect.

 If you need some other strawberry dishes to use up a glut then look no further.
 We are slightly obsessed with these little red gems and use them in everything from salads to sauces.

 - Summer Stone Fruit Salad with Strawberry Spinach and Pecan;